Catalytic Capital for African Enterprises

 Executive Director, The Aquarius Foundation

-Before founding TAF, Michael spent seven years as COO of a pioneering cacao company, where he built and managed ethical supply chains across Latin America, led international expansion, and oversaw operations, logistics, and finance.
-He later founded Aquarius Cacao, sourcing directly from smallholder farmers in Tanzania.
-That hands-on experience building businesses around ethical sourcing and African supply chains is exactly what makes him effective at representing the entrepreneurs he works with today.
+Before founding TAF, Michael spent nearly a decade as a food entrepreneur and COO of a pioneering cacao company, where he built and managed ethical supply chains across Latin America, led international expansion, and oversaw operations, logistics, and finance.
+That hands-on experience building businesses is what makes him effective at representing the entrepreneurs he works with today.

-To date, Michael has worked with over a dozen organizations, managed over US$30M in fundraising, mapped 650+ impact investors, and grown an audience of 11,600+ followers as a thought leader in African impact capital.
-He currently works with 8 portfolio enterprises across 6 countries.
+To date, Michael has worked with over a dozen organizations, managed over US$30M in fundraising, mapped 650+ impact investors, and grown an audience of nearly 12K followers as a thought leader in African impact capital.
 He holds a degree in Biological and Biomedical Sciences from Western Michigan University and serves as an Ambassador for THE REAL Mental Health Foundation.

 Get Involved